hsorlie/Teaching/README.md

     - As an intro to linear regression, I wanted to make sure everybody was onboard with the concept of **two parameters defining a straight line**.
 [The code is here](/Aline), and [you can find the app here.](https://hsorlie.shinyapps.io/Aline/)

     - This is to **demo different correlation** strengths, to get a feel for how the scatterplots look at different values of r, and how outliers affect that relationship.
-Currently a first draft.
 [Source code here](/correlation_demo) and the [app is here.](https://hsorlie.shinyapps.io/correlation_demo/)

 2. I held a 3-hour **"Intro to R" workshop.** The materials I used is in [this folder](/intro_to_R).
 Everything is in norwegian.
 So far I have just dumped everything I used in that folder, and it is not necessarily self-explanatory or suited for use by anyone else.
 However, if the opportunity arises to hold the workshop again and I need to update the materials, I'll do so with reusability, not necessarily by me, in mind.